-The Session offers the same benefit that all GoPros do: A huge selection of mounts and accessories.
+The Session offers the same benefit that all GoPros do: A huge selection of mounts (opens in new tab) and accessories (opens in new tab).
 The Standard package comes pretty well equipped with not one but two frames in the box: The Standard frame and the Low-Profile frame that folds down close to the mount it's attached to.
 I used the Low-Profile to mount the Session close against the side of a bike helmet.

 Either frame attaches to a mounting buckle, which allows the frame and camera to tilt about 180 degrees.
 The buckle clicks into GoPro's adhesive mounts: a curved one for sticking to the top or side of a helmet and a flat one for surfaces such as a car hood.
 Go Pro also offers a Surf package version of the Session that substitutes surfboard mounts for the curved and flat adhesive mounts.

 GoPro offers great specialized mounts including for one for bike handlebars ($20), helmet front and side mounts ($15 each), a chest harness ($40), and even a dog harness ($60) for pet-cam action.

 Many of GoPro's other accessories are for only the larger cameras, but there are a few good ones for the Session.
 The $20 Floaty is a foam block that goes around the Session and keeps it above water if it falls off your board or out of your boat.
 If you'd like to control the Session without stopping what you are doing (say to start and stop video or snap a picture), use the $80 wireless SmartRemote (opens in new tab).
 It's rugged and easier to operate while in the thick of it than the smartphone app would be.